SAP/luigi/docs/advanced-scenarios.md

 #### Overview

 This example shows you how to keep an existing routing strategy and use an existing micro frontend as drop-in without the need to refactor everything to [`LuigiClient.linkManager()`](https://docs.luigi-project.io/docs/luigi-client-api?section=linkmanager).
-To update the Luigi Core URL when routing internally with the micro frontend router, without updating the URL on the Luigi Client side, use the `linkManager()` [withoutSync](luigi-client-api.md#withoutsync) method.
+To update the Luigi Core URL when routing internally with the micro frontend router, without updating the URL on the Luigi Client side, use the `linkManager()` [withoutSync](luigi-client-api.md#withoutsync) and [fromVirtualTreeRoot](luigi-client-api.md#fromvirtualtreeroot) methods.

 <!-- add-attribute:class:warning -->
 > **NOTE**: This is a very simple example.
 For cases like modals or split views, you still require the use of [Luigi Client](luigi-client-api.md).